LSSTDESC/dia_improvement/README.md

 B. In the `desc_stack` terminal, run `python ./inject_fakes.py`.
 This script will inject fake sources onto calexp exposures and generate a script for image difference.
 The name of the difference difference script depends on the configuration we choose.

-C. In the `image_difference` terminal, run the script generated in step B.
+C. In the `image_difference` terminal, run the script generated in step B. Some subtractions may fail if we use `slurm`.
+The `subtraction_exsistance.ipynb` notebook can help us know which subtraction fail.
+We can instead run them locally.

 D. In the `desc_stack` terminal, run `python get_detection.py`.
 The measurements from the DIA pipeline will be saved into a local database.
 The `fake_src` table of the databse stores synthetic source information, and the `artifact` table stores artifact information.
 A script for performing forced photometry will be generated.